1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is HPV?

-Human papillomavirus (HPV) is a family of more than 200 related viruses.
-Some strains cause harmless skin warts, while others infect the genital area.
-HPV is very common—most sexually active people will be exposed to at least one type in their lifetime.
-In many cases, the immune system clears the infection on its own.
+Human papillomavirus (HPV) is a term, which refers to a family of more than 200 relative viruses.
+The others cause proliferation of harmless skin warts and others infect the genital area.
+HPV is very common and most of the persons who are likely to be exposed to it at some point in their lifetime will be exposed to at least one of its types.
+In the majority of cases, the immune system destroys the infection by itself.

 Common Symptoms

-• Rare changes in cervical cells that require monitoring
+• Abnormal changes of the cervical cells that should be observed

 Causes

-HPV is primarily spread through intimate skin-to-skin contact.
+HPV is mostly transmitted through intimate skin to skin contact.
 Key risk factors include:

-• Direct genital contact during vaginal, anal, or oral sex
+• Sexual contact which is vaginal, anal or oral

 Treatment